vechain/thorify/README.md

 ## Send Transaction

-In Thor official implementation , the client **DOES NOT** manage user's private-key/keyStore and using private key to sign a Transaction. unfortunately , thorify can not directly perform eth_sendTransaction but there is another way to sign a transaction.
+In Thor official implementation , the client **DOES NOT** neither manage user's private-key/keyStore nor use private key to sign a Transaction.
+Unfortunately , thorify can not directly perform eth_sendTransaction but there is another way to sign a transaction.

-In [web3.js accounts](https://web3js.readthedocs.io/en/1.0/web3-eth-accounts.html#eth-accounts), it gives the opportunity to add your private-key (Node.js , stored in memory; Browser , stored in memory/local storage) to accounts module. when you trying to send a transaction , the module will check the private key correspond with `from` parameter. when private key and `from` are matched , then the module will sign the transaction.
+In [web3.js accounts](https://web3js.readthedocs.io/en/1.0/web3-eth-accounts.html#eth-accounts), it gives the opportunity to add your private-key, stored in your runtime context (In Node.js context, it's stored in memory while in Browser context, it's stored in memory/local storage), to accounts module.
+When you're trying to send a transaction, the module will check the private key associated with from field.
+Once the private key and from have been matched, the module will sign the transaction.
 The APIs that follows the mechanism are:

 + `web3.eth.sendTransaction()`